-Un-fireable yet un-tenurable in the Econ Dep't, Simons was "thrust" on the U of Chicago Law School by President Hutchens.
-A huge success there, gregarious, many disciples, became the "prime architect" or "Crown Prince" of Chicago-school law and economics.
+Un-fireable yet un-tenurable in the Econ Dep't, Simons was "thrust" on the U of Chicago Law School by President Hutchins.
+A huge success there, gregarious, many disciples, became the "prime architect" or "Crown Prince" of Chicago-school law and economics (according to many of those whom we today regard as the founders).